NeoMajeed/landing-page/README.md

 # Landing Page Project
 <!-- Add banner here -->
-Hi this is the second Project from Udacity nanodegree Front End Web Developerز
+Hi this is the second Project from Udacity nanodegree Front End Web Developer.

 ## Features
     * Generate navbar on load.